TULiberalArts/Global-Studies/pages/funding.md

 To be eligible to apply, applicants must be enrolled as full-time undergraduates in the Global Studies major, have demonstrated financial need, and have a minimum cumulative GPA of 3.0.
 All Global Studies majors in good standing who meet these criteria are encouraged to apply.

-To apply, students must complete the application form, available [**here**](https://forms.gle/8UDn2ZJhfDfKZu2P6).
+To apply, students must complete the [**application form**](https://forms.gle/8UDn2ZJhfDfKZu2P6).
 Questions about the scholarship should be directed to Danielle K. Scherer, the Assistant Director of Global Studies, at [danielle.scherer@temple.edu](mailto:danielle.scherer@temple.edu).

 **Deadlines:**